Purushottama Deva: Military achievements and territorial expansions

-Conflict with Hamvira Deva and Bahamani Sultanate (1467–1472 AD)
+Conflict with Hamvira Deva and Bahmani Sultanate (1467–1472 CE)

-Hamvira solicited a treaty with the Gajapati's enemy, Bahamani Sultan Muhammad Shah Lashkari or Muhammad Shah III.
-Willing to capture Rajamundry and Kondapalli, Muhammad Shah placed conditions for Hamvira Deva to accept his suzerainty when he becomes the ruler of Odisha and cede the desired territories from his father's empire.
-This deal between Hamvira and Muhammad Shah has been mentioned in the works of Ferishta and Sayid AliTaba Taba.
-The Bahamani Sultan sent his commander Hussain Bheiry with troops to support Hamvira in toppling Purrushotama.
-Gaining the support of the Bahamani forces, Hamvira Deva declared himself Gajapati in the year 1472.
-Purrushotama lost more than half of his father's empire in the initial years to Hamvira and Bahamani forces.
-Hamvira became a doppelganger Gajapati in the southern portions of Odisha and tried to invade the capital of Odisha ruled by his brother but was defeated.
+A disgruntled Hamvira solicited a treaty with the Turko-Persian Bahmani Sultan Muhammad Shah III.
+Willing to capture Rajamahendravaram and Kondapalli, Muhammad Shah III placed conditions on Hamvira to accept his suzerainty when he becomes the ruler of the Gajapati realm and cede the desired territories from his father's empire.
+This deal between Hamvira and Muhammad Shah III has been mentioned in the works of Ferishta and Sayid AliTaba Taba.
+The Bahmani Sultan sent his commander Hussain Bheiry with troops to support Hamvira in overthrowing Purushottama.
+Gaining the support of the Bahmani forces, Hamvira Deva declared himself Gajapati in the year 1472.
+Purushottama lost more than half of his father's empire in the initial years to Hamvira and the Bahmani forces.
+Hamvira became a doppleganger Gajapati in the southern portions of Odisha and tried to invade the Gajapati capital ruled by his younger brother but was defeated.

-Retrieval of lost territories from Bahamanis in 1476–1484 AD
+Retrieval of lost territories from Bahmanis in 1476–1484 CE

-Hamvira had ceded Rajamundry and Kondapalii to the Bahamani sultanate in which Hussain Bheiry, was appointed as the governor and Hamvira ruled as a vassal king under them.
-In the year, 1476 Bahamani sultanate became weak due to internal conflicts and a severe famine.
-Using this situation as a perfect opportunity, Purrushotama Deva launched an offensive from the north and defeated his elder brother Hamvira, expelled the Bahamani garrisons and recaptured Rajamundry and Kondapalli to his empire.
-Ferishta writes that due to the severe mismanagement amidst the famine in the regions of Telegana until Rajamundry by the Bahamani rulers, Saluva Narasimha of Vijayanagara had aided some internal rebellions.
-Sayid AliTaba Taba writes when Purrushotama's forces arrived in the region, the garrison at Kondavidu fort rebelled and killed their general before making Hamvira in charge.
+Hamvira had ceded Rajamahendravaram and Kondapalii to the Bahmani Sultanate for which commander Hussain Bheiry, was appointed as the governor and Hamvira ruled as a vassal king under them.
+In 1476, Bahmani sultanate weakened due to internal conflicts and a severe famine.
+Using this situation as a perfect opportunity, Purushottama Deva launched an offensive from the north and defeated his elder brother Hamvira, expelled the Bahmani garrisons and restored Rajamahendravaram and Kondapalli to his empire.
+Ferishta writes that due to the severe mismanagement amidst famine in the regions of Telangana until Rajamahendravaram by the Bahmanis, Saluva Narasimha of Vijayanagara had aided some internal rebellions.
+Sayid AliTaba Taba writes that when Purushottama's forces arrived in the region, the garrison at Kondavidu fort rebelled and killed their general before making Hamvira in charge.
 Hamvira not only surrendered to his brother but also resolved to help him in his further expeditions.

+In 1477, Purushottama invaded Bahmani territories and occupied Rajamundry without much opposition.
+Thus, Sultan Muhammad III marched against Purushottama himself and defeated him.
+Purushottama surrendered and sued for peace.
+Sultan demanded 25 elephants and Purushottama had to agree to this condition.

-An inscription of Purushottam Deva dating 1484 states that Azam Khan gifted the village of Mutukumalli located in the Vinukonda taluq of Guntur district to Purushottam on the occasion of a lunar eclipse.
-After dealing with the Bahamani forces and his rebellious elder brother, Purrushotama turned his attention towards southern territories, which Saluva Narasimha of Vijayanagara conquered amidst the internal conflict with his elder brother.
-He captured the Krishna- Godavari delta, parts of Telegana and expanded his march until Udayagiri fort where he imprisoned the Vijayanagara ruler.
+An inscription of Purushottama Deva dated to 1484 states that Azam Khan gifted the village of Mutukumalli located in the Vinukonda taluq of Guntur district to Purushottama on the occasion of a lunar eclipse.
+After dealing with the Bahamni forces and his rebellious elder brother, Purushottama turned his attention towards southern territories, which Saluva Narasimha of Vijayanagara Empire conquered amidst the internal conflict with his elder brother.
+He captured the Krishna-Godavari delta, parts of Telangana and expanded his march until Udayagiri fort where he imprisoned the Vijayanagara ruler.